Pressure withstand

 Sleep is a matter of personal preference.
 Some people prefer a softer bed with lots of contouring while others prefer a firm surface.

 A 120-pound person will perceive the firmness of a bed differently than someone who weighs 200 pounds.
-The lighter person won’t sink as much as the 200 pounds ones.
+The lighter person won’t sink as much as the 200-pound ones.

 Therefore, heavier individuals may want to seek out higher density materials, whereas lightweight people may prefer a lower density rating.